4 Signs and Symptoms of Gum Disease

 Common signs of gum disease include red, swollen, or tender gums, bleeding when brushing or flossing, persistent bad breath, receding gums or teeth appearing longer, tooth sensitivity to hot or cold, and loose teeth in advanced stages.
 Early-stage gum disease (gingivitis) is reversible.
 If symptoms are present, see a dentist promptly.

 Proper dental hygiene, including brushing, flossing, fluoride use, and regular dental examinations and cleanings, is necessary for more than just cosmetic reasons.
 One of the consequences of not taking good care of teeth and gums is gum disease, which is also called periodontal disease.
-There are three stages of this disease, and if it is caught early enough, steps can be taken to prevent it from getting worse.
-Unfortunately, the disease is irreversible.
-If it remains untreated, the results may include infection and tooth loss.

 Signs of gum disease